Skip to content

 dim (int): Dimension of the positional embeddings.
 Should be an even number.

-temperature (float): Scaling factor for the frequency of the sinusoidal functions.
+temperature (float, optional): Scaling factor for the frequency of the sinusoidal functions.

 Returns: